marp-team/marp-cli/README.md

 ### `bespoke` template (default)

 The `bespoke` template is using [Bespoke.js](https://github.com/bespokejs/bespoke) as the name implies.
 It has several features to be useful in a real presentation.
+A few features may control by CLI options.

 #### Features